-Sidley’s Environmental practice focuses on providing clients with practical, workable solutions in connection with enforcement, compliance and litigation under California’s Proposition 65.
+Sidley’s Environmental and litigation practices focus on providing clients with practical, workable solutions in connection with enforcement, compliance and litigation under California’s Proposition 65.
 Our lawyers counsel companies on compliance with Proposition 65’s warning obligations and defend recipients of 60-day notice letters.
 We also assist purchasers in identifying and evaluating Proposition 65 liabilities and risks during due diligence, including supply chain management challenges, and in creating post-acquisition compliance programs.

 Our lawyers bring value to our clients in the following ways: